5 Ways to Cope with Living Away from Family When Having a Baby

 Whatever your situation may be – nothing has to be forever.
 You might move back home one day and you and your child/children can spend more time with your family.

-Of course, it’s ok to live away from your family, if this is ok with you.
+So, is it ok to live away from family?
+Of course, it’s ok, if this is ok with you.
 Before you make a decision, consider the advantages and disadvantages living away from your family.

 Especially when you have a baby, it’s nice to have your family around, but depending on your relationship to them, it might also be good to have a certain distance to everyone.

-The simple answer is no. It’s not selfish to move away from your family, if you feel, this is the right thing to do for you.
+Are you wondering – is it selfish to move away from family?
+NO. It’s not selfish to move away from your family, if you feel, this is the right thing for you to do.

 By moving away from family, you will become more independent and responsible for your actions and decisions.